-They have a no-log policy and didn’t fail our DNS leak tests.
-However, because they are based in the US, they are legally bound to disclose information about their users to authorities if requested, so they could be forced to share this data with the NSA or another government body.
+TorGuard has a no-log policy and didn’t fail our DNS leak tests.
+However, the company is based in the US which, as a member of the Five-Eyes Alliance, is legally bound to disclose information about users to authorities if requested, such as the NSA or another government body.

-TorGuard offers secure VPN servers spread across the US, UK, Netherlands, Switzerland, Sweden, and Romania.
-Just like many of the top VPN services, TorGuard is blocked in China as well.
+TorGuard boasts over 3,000 servers in more than 50 countries, including the US, UK, Netherlands, Switzerland, Sweden, and Romania.
+Unfortunately, just like many of the top VPN services, TorGuard is blocked in China.

-Even though these are fewer server locations than some other top competitors offer (like ExpressVPN that has over 1000 servers in 100+ locations), TorGuard covers all the important countries with its network.
-If you want to bypass this geo-restriction, you have to try other services like ExpressVPN or Astrill VPN.
+Even though there are fewer server locations than other top competitors offer (for example, ExpressVPN has over 3,000 servers in 94 countries), TorGuard’s network covers all the important locations.

 These include DoubleVPN (connects you to two servers for double encryption), Onion Over VPN (connects you to Tor through the VPN tunnel), and Multi-hop (connects you to three different locations).

-Multi-Hop, DoubleVPN, and Onion over VPN are all great features that unfortunately not many other services provide.
+Multi-Hop, DoubleVPN, and Onion over VPN are all great features that not many other services provide.

 |+ Unlimited devices||– No browser extension|

 |+ Free version doesn’t require payment details||– Free version doesn’t work for streaming|

 |+ Affordable pricing|